 Localization typically involves libraries like react-i18next or react-intl.
 Set up translation files for different languages and configure the library within your app using provided hooks or components.

-React Intl is a library that provides internationalization (i18n) support for React applications.
+is a library that provides internationalization (i18n) support for React applications.
 It helps in formatting numbers, dates, strings, and handling translation/localization.
 It integrates with the Intl

 API in JavaScript to provide locale-specific data and translation management.

-<FormattedMessage />
+?<FormattedMessage />

 , <FormattedNumber />